 4.3 Examiners' qualifications

 Examiners in subjects at bachelor and master's degree level must have qualifications corresponding to at least a master's degree in the field.
-Examiners in subjects at PhD level must have a PhD/doctoral degree or corresponding competence that qualifies him/her to be appointed to a permanent academic position in the field.
+Examiners in subjects at PhD level must have a PhD/doctoral degree or corresponding competence that qualifies him/her for a permanent academic position in the field.

-- The Regulations for examinations at NHH (full-time programmes)
+- guidelines for quality assurance of examinations and grading at NHH

 5. GRADING PROCEDURES